ColeBranston/BookingScript/Script/README.md

 ---

-The chrome driver is pre included with the repo, but download the coresponding browser at: https://www.filepuma.com/download/google_chrome_64bit_132.0.6834.160-44998/download/
+The chrome driver is pre included with the repo, but download the coresponding browser at: https://storage.googleapis.com/chrome-for-testing-public/134.0.6998.88/win32/chrome-win32.zip

+-> Otherwise make reference to this spreadsheet if other driver and browser version is wanted: https://googlechromelabs.github.io/chrome-for-testing/#stable